Final Fantasy Fables: Chocobo's Dungeon

-is a role-playing video game published by Square Enix for the Wii.
+is a 2007 role-playing video game published by Square Enix for the Wii.
 It is an installment in the Chocobo series that focuses on Chocobo and his quest to free a town lost in time from eternal forgetfulness.
 It is a loose sequel to Chocobo's Dungeon 2 on the PlayStation.

-Development began in 2006.
-The game was well received by critics, who praised the dialogue, graphics and nostalgia for Final Fantasy, but noted the game's shallow and repetitive gameplay.
-An enhanced port of the game was released for the Nintendo DS on October 30, 2008, in Japan.
-In 2019, a remaster named Chocobo's Mystery Dungeon EVERY BUDDY! was released for the Nintendo Switch and PlayStation 4.
+The game was generally well received by critics, who praised the dialogue, graphics and nostalgia for Final Fantasy, but noted the game's shallow and repetitive gameplay.
+An enhanced port of the game was released for the Nintendo DS in Japan in 2008.
+A remaster, Chocobo's Mystery Dungeon Every Buddy!, was released for the Nintendo Switch and PlayStation 4 in 2019.

 Gameplay

 The gameplay involves randomly generated dungeons and turn-based battles of the Chocobo's Mystery Dungeon title, though new elements have also been incorporated into the gameplay, such as the Job system featuring ten jobs.
 Different jobs change the appearance of the player's Chocobo and alter the layout of the dungeons the players enter.
 "Pop-up duels" also make a comeback with the addition of enemy cards that can be brought to "Mog's House", where they can be used to play minigames such as "bat shooter", "kick darts", fishing, and gardening.

 The player uses the Wii Remote to control characters.
 The player can also choose to use the Classic Controller if preferred.
-As a player moves, Chocobo regains health, and if the player loses all of his or her health, he or she will be brought back to the beginning of the current dungeon.
+As the player moves, Chocobo regains health, and if the player loses all of his or her health, he or she will be brought back to the beginning of the current dungeon.
 The game is Wi-Fi compatible, and players can battle against other players.

 Plot

 While searching for the fabled Timeless Power gem to power his Airship, Cid and his partner Chocobo ended up being sucked into a vortex and landed in the quaint town of Lostime within the island of Memoria, which disappeared from the rest of the world fifty years ago.
 In the center of Lostime is a clock tower which rings the Bell of Oblivion that makes everyone lose their memories.
 Along with his new friend Shirma and a mysterious boy named Raffaello who is able to create a labyrinth of memories, Chocobo has to recover the lost memories of Lostime's residents.
-However, these actions reveal the mystery behind Raffaello and the calamity that began the trouble.
+These actions reveal the mystery behind Raffaello and the calamity that began the trouble.